rust-lang/book/src/appendix-01-keywords.md

 The following list contains keywords that are reserved for current or future use by the Rust language.
-As such, they cannot be used as identifiers (except as raw identifiers as we’ll discuss in the “[Raw Identifiers][raw-identifiers]<!-- ignore -->” section), including names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.
+As such, they cannot be used as identifiers (except as raw identifiers as we’ll discuss in the “[Raw Identifiers][raw-identifiers]<!-- ignore -->” section).
+Identifiers are names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.

 [raw-identifiers]: #raw-identifiers

 ### Keywords Currently in Use

-The following keywords currently have the functionality described.
+The following is a list of keywords currently in use, with their functionality described.

 * `as` - perform primitive casting, disambiguate the specific trait containing an item, or rename items in `use` and `extern crate` statements